AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 ---
-title: 'How to collect and send logs' sidebar position: 4
+title: 'How to collect and send logs' sidebar position: 1
 ---

-If you encounter a problem when using AdGuard VPN for Windows, you can inform us about it by sending application logs.
+If you encounter a problem when using AdGuard VPN for Windows, you can inform us about it.
+We would be grateful if you also send application logs our way, they help us resolving problems much quicker.

 ## Collecting and sending standard logs